ingara/functional-ui-workshop/README.md

   }
 }
 ```

-Use this together with the api call you implemented in index.js to create the fetchWindows actionCreator.
+Use this together with the api call you implemented in `index.js` to create the
+`fetchWindows` actionCreator.

-Remember to replace the superagent call you had in index.js with `store.dispatch(ApiActions.fetchWindows())`.
+Now you can replace the http request you had in index.js with
+`store.dispatch(ApiActions.fetchWindows())`.

-When you have completed this task the app will be exactly the same, but your index.js file is much cleaner.
+When you have completed this task the app will be exactly the same, but your
+index.js file is much cleaner.

 ### 5. Smart and dumb components
-In the `Form` component in containers/Form.js there is quite a lot of code and it is difficult to grasp what is going on.
+In the `Form` (`containers/Form.js`) there is quite a lot of code and it is
+difficult to grasp what is going on.
-Try to extract small dumb/pure components out of this monster.
-These pure component definitions might come in hand:
+Try to extract small and pure presentation components from this monster.

+These definitions might come in handy:

-A pure component receives all its data as props, like a function receives all its data as arguments.
-It should have no side effects, including reading data from anywhere else, initiating network requests, etc.
+* A pure component receives all its data as props, just like a pure function
+receives all its data as arguments.
+* A pure component should have no side effects, including reading data from
+anywhere else, initiating network requests, etc.

-A pure component generally has no internal state.
-What it renders is fully driven by its input props.
-Rendering the same pure component twice with the same props should result in the same UI.
-There's no hidden state inside the component that would cause the UI to differ between the two renders.
+A pure component has no internal state; what it renders is fully driven by its
+input props.
+Rendering the same pure component twice with the same props will
+therefore result in the exact same DOM.
+That is because there is no hidden state
+inside the component that would cause the UI to differ between the two renders.

 ### Note about state
-When it comes to state and forms, the top-down unidirectional flow pattern becomes tricky.
-Applying this principle to redux means that all state information is put in the store, and all events (mutations of state) trigger actions.
+When it comes to state and forms, the top-down unidirectional flow pattern
+becomes somewhat tricky.
+Applying this principle to Redux means that all state
+information should be put in the store, and all events (mutations of state)
+trigger actions.
 Thus, there should be no need to use React's `setState()`.
-However, when it comes to forms this principle is debatable, emitting an action on every key stroke of an input field seems a bit extreme.
-We think a better approach is to create a higher order componet that can be concerned with the state of the form.
-In the solution we give an example of this, where we have used function composition to create a higher order component that takes care of the form's state (containers/Form.jsx, utils/withState.js and utils/compose.js).
+However, when it comes to forms this principle is debatable.
+Emitting an action
+on every key stroke of an input field seems a bit extreme.

+We think a better approach is to create a higher order component that can be
+concerned with the state of the form.
+In the solution we give an example of this, where we have used function
+composition to create a higher order component that takes care of the form's
+state (`containers/Form.jsx`, `utils/withState.js` and `utils/compose.js`).

 ### 6. More async action creators
-As you might have noticed, the windows created in the form on the Admin page disappear on refresh.
-This is because they are only stored in the state, see reducers/windows.js.
-It would be better if the action updated the database through an async api call.
-Based on what you have learned til now, try first changing the `createWindow()` to an async action creator that updates the mock database.
+As you might have noticed, the windows created in the form on the Admin page
+disappear when you refresh the page.
+This is because they are only stored in the
+app state - see `reducers/windows.js`.
+It would be better if the action updated
+our database through an async api call.

+Based on what you have learned, try changing the `createWindow()` to be an async
+action creator that sends a `POST` to `/api/windows` with a window object.
 Next, implement functionality for the dead delete button in the Admin panel.
+Hint: `json-server` supports `DELETE`.